Regions Bank Review

 Getting Started

-When you’re ready to open an account with Regions, you have a couple of options.
-You can quickly open a new bank account online, or you can make an appointment and head over to your local branch.
+When you’re ready to open an account with Regions, you have several options.
+You can quickly open a new bank account online or make an appointment and head over to your local branch.

 Regions Bank Promotions